 Your debt-to-income ratio (DTI) compares how much you owe each month to how much you earn.
 You can calculate this by dividing your total monthly debt payments by your total income before taxes.
-Many lenders look for a DTI ratio no higher than 43%, with anything lower than 36% considered a safe bet to afford monthly payments.
+In general, your DTI ratio should be 35% or less.
+A lower DTI ratio indicates that you are an attractive borrower.

 You dislike managing multiple credit cards and want better terms:

 Consolidating debt can streamline debt payments into a predictable monthly payment, avoiding managing multiple credit card balances at once.
 You may also be able to get a friendlier repayment term and a lower interest rate, which will help you pay off the debt faster and save money over time.

 When is debt consolidation not a good idea?

 Debt consolidation can make debt repayment more manageable, but that doesn’t mean you should always consolidate.
 The following are reasons why debt consolidation may not be a good idea: